How to Create a Mintable SPL Token on Solana

 Transfer mint authority

-Transferring mint authority can be safer than keeping it on a normal wallet.
+Transferring mint authority can reduce hot-wallet exposure compared with keeping it on a single active wallet.
 You may transfer authority to:

 - A multisig